 "All persons mentioned in this story are completely fictitious except for: Davy Crockett Col. William B. Travis James Bowie John Wayne and Richard Widmark" is the first credit to appear.
 See more

-References The Alamo
+Spoofs The Alamo